HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Discussion

 \subsection{A possible preponderance of polar Neptunes?}

-To better quantify the possible preponderance of polar Neptunes in the sample, using the two new measurements we have provided here, we used a hierarchical Bayesian model \citep[e.g.,][]{Hogg2010} for the underlying obliquity distribution \citep[e.g.,][]{Morton2014,Munoz2018}.
+To better quantify the possible preponderance of polar Neptunes in the sample, using the two new measurements we have provided here, we used a Hierarchical Bayesian model \citep[HBM; e.g.,][]{Hogg2010} for the underlying obliquity distribution \citep[e.g.,][]{Morton2014,Munoz2018}.
 In particular, we used the framework\footnote{\url{https://github.com/jiayindong/obliquity}} presented by \citet{Dong23}, which models the underlying distribution of $\cos{\psi}$ across an exoplanet population using a mixture model of two Beta distributions \citep[e.g.,][]{Gelman14}.
 This hierarchical Bayesian modeling framework allows the user to derive the true 3D obliquity distribution from observed sky-projected obliquities and has the capacity to capture anything from an isotropic distribution to a strongly bimodal population.
+In this work, we derived the $\cos{\psi}$ distribution only from the $\lambda$ measurements and did not include information about the stellar inclination.

 Both Beta distribution components are modeled using 3 parameters each: $w$, $\mu$, and $\kappa$.
 The parameter $w$ describes the weight of the component, while $\mu$ and $1/\kappa$ correspond to the mean and variance of each beta distribution component.
 The greater the value of $\kappa$, the smaller the variance, i.e., the distribution is more concentrated.
 The $\mu$ and $\kappa$ parameters can be related to the typical $\alpha$ and $\beta$ parameters of a beta distribution: $\alpha = \mu \kappa$ and $\beta=(1-\mu)\kappa$.